KvalitetsIT/signatur-wsc/README.md

-# signatur-wsc
+# Introduction
-This setup uses a docker-compose setup for calling Signaturs API.
+This setup includes a docker-compose setup for calling Signaturs API.

 The proxy (webservice-consumer(wsc)) uses the OIO-IDWS-REST standard for calling the endpoint.

-## Prerequesites
+## Prerequisites
 You need:

  * Docker 20+